 Kafka has the most MCP servers of any messaging platform — and the most fragmentation.
 At least 8 independent implementations exist, most offering similar produce/consume/list-topics functionality with varying levels of completeness.

-Confluent’s official server is the clear winner. confluentinc/mcp-confluent (~121 stars) offers 37+ tools that go well beyond basic Kafka operations.
-It covers Kafka topics (create, list, delete, consume with Schema Registry support), Flink SQL (statement creation and execution), Schema Registry (schema management and versioning), Kafka Connect (connector management), and Tableflow (data pipeline management).
-It supports tool filtering and natural language interaction with your Confluent Cloud environment.
-This is the only Kafka MCP server that treats Kafka as part of a broader data streaming platform rather than just a message bus.
+Confluent’s official server is the clear winner. confluentinc/mcp-confluent (151 stars, v1.2.2) offers 50+ tools that go well beyond basic Kafka operations.
+It covers Kafka topics (create, list, delete, consume with Schema Registry support), Flink SQL (statement creation and execution, plus catalog exploration across 5 tools), Flink Diagnostics (health checks, issue detection, profiling), Schema Registry (schema management, versioning, and deletion), Kafka Connect (connector management), Tableflow (data pipeline management plus catalog), Metrics (2 tools), and Billing (cost tracking).
+It supports tool filtering, HTTP/SSE transports with API key authentication, DNS rebinding protection, and natural language interaction with your Confluent Cloud environment.
+The v1.2.0 release (April 2) added billing costs, Flink catalog, and schema deletion — the server now covers operational costs alongside infrastructure.

 The trade-off: it’s Confluent Cloud-only.
 If you’re running self-managed Kafka, you need a community server.

-For self-managed Kafka, kanapuli/mcp-kafka (~74 stars, Python) is the most adopted community option with basic produce, consume, and topic management. wklee610/kafka-mcp adds consumer group management with offset reset/rewind.
+For self-managed Kafka, kanapuli/mcp-kafka (76 stars, Go) is the most adopted community option with basic produce, consume, and topic management. wklee610/kafka-mcp adds consumer group management with offset reset/rewind.
 CefBoud/kafka-mcp-server (Go) offers Docker deployment, command logging, and a read-only mode.

 AWS Managed Streaming for Kafka (MSK) has an official server in awslabs/mcp covering cluster management, configuration, VPC connections, monitoring, and security via IAM — but this manages MSK infrastructure, not Kafka messages themselves.